Covid 19 coronavirus: Schools and childcare open for all again at level 2

 However, online and other forms of distance education will still be available for children who need to stay home because either they or members of their household are vulnerable to Covid-19 due to age or health conditions.

-Ardern said schools would not open mid-week even if level 2 is adopted for other sectors two days after a Cabinet decision, possibly this coming Monday.
+Ardern said schools would not open mid-week even if level 2 was adopted for other sectors two days after a Cabinet decision, possibly this coming Monday.

 "When the decision is made, they will open at the beginning of the following week," she said.